Advancing Universal Deep Learning for Electronic-Structure Hamiltonian Prediction of Materials: Method

 \subsection{Training Loss Functions}

 The objective of training the neural network is to make the predicted Hamiltonian, denoted as \( \widehat{\mathbf{H}} = \mathbf{H}^{(0)}+\widehat{\Delta \mathbf{H}} \), approximate the ground truth \( \Delta \mathbf{H}^{gt} \) as closely as possible.
 As illustrated in Fig.~\ref{framework}, to ensure that the predicted Hamiltonian can accurately derive down-stream physical quantities (such as band structures), we design a joint optimization strategy in both real space (R-space) and reciprocal space (k-space) for the neural network.
+Crucially, as detailed in Appendix~\ref{loss_detail}, our entire loss formulation is designed to rigorously resolve the gauge ambiguity \cite{wang2024universal}, ensuring the uniqueness and physical consistency of the regression targets.

 In R-space, the Hamiltonian and the corresponding trace quantity are jointly supervised.
-As outlined in Section \ref{structure}, the trace quantity is used to supervise the non-linear SO(3)-invariant features, which contribute to constructing the non-linear SO(3)-equivariant features required for predicting the Hamiltonian.
-The R-space training loss function is defined as:
+As outlined in Section \ref{structure}, the trace quantity is used to supervise the non-linear O(3)-invariant features, which contribute to constructing the non-linear O(3)-equivariant features required for predicting the Hamiltonian.
+The R-space training loss function is defined as: \begin{small}